Confucius used to say, “science advances one funeral at a time”—but that idea died with Planck.

-- Denialists make up virtually all of the old, white male half of the world’s population†.
+- Denialists make up virtually the whole retired-white-male half of the Earth’s population.†

-- To a good approximation, everyone on the left is a believer while everyone on the right is a denier.
-What better proof could there be that it’s really about politics—not science—for deniers?
+- To a very close approximation, everyone on the left is a believer, while everyone on the right isn’t.
+What better proof could there be that the climate issue is really about politics—not science—for deniers?

-- So they’re understandably, if not forgivably, resistant to acknowledging any problem that can only be solved by abolishing national sovereignty, erecting an omnipotent United Nations and legislating the very act of organic metabolism.
+- Our Conservative cousins are understandably, if not forgivably, less-than-eager to acknowledge any problem that can only be solved by abolishing national sovereignty, erecting an omnipotent United Nations and legislating the very act of organic metabolism.

-- Deniers are continually pressing for a scientific debate.
-Why?
-Because they can’t refute the political reality: that climate change necessitates a new world order.
-They have no choice but to attack the weakest link—the science—instead.
+- That’s because they can’t debate the political reality: that climate change necessitates a new world order.
+They’re left with no choice but to attack the weakest link—the science—instead.

-- Unlike the normal half of the populace, denialists only trust experts they believe.
+- Unlike the mainstream half of the populace, deniers only trust experts they believe.

 † McCright, A.M. & Dunlap, R.E.
 (2011).
 Cool dudes: The denial of climate change among conservative white males in the United States.
 Global Environmental Change 21 (4) 1163–1172.